Marie Tuck: History

-Marie Tuck was born at Mount Torrens, South Australia, one of eight children of Edward Starkey Tuck (13 March 1827 – 9 August 1898) and his wife Amy Harriet Tuck, née Tayler (29 April 1827 – 13 January 1901), on 5 September 1866, though she later claimed 1872 as her birth year.
+Marie Tuck was born at Mount Torrens, South Australia, one of eight children of Edward Starkey Tuck (1827 – 1898) and his wife Amy Harriet Tuck, née Tayler (1827 – 1901), on 5 September 1866, though she later claimed 1872 as her birth year.
 Her father was a schoolteacher at Mount Torrens.

-From 1886 she received arts training at night classes with James Ashton at his Norwood studio, then in the late 1880s at his Adelaide Academy of Arts, working at a Payneham plant nursery and assisting Ashton as a way of paying for her tuition while saving for her big ambition – to study in Paris.
-She was an early member of the Adelaide Easel Club, In 1896 she moved to Perth, Western Australia, where she gave private tuition and worked at a photographer's studio, perhaps as a photo colorist.
+From 1886 she received arts training at night classes with James Ashton at his Norwood studio, then in the late 1880s at his Adelaide Academy of Arts, while working at a Payneham plant nursery and assisting Ashton as a way of paying for her tuition while saving for her big ambition – to study in Paris.
+She was an early member of the Adelaide Easel Club.
+In 1896 she achieved Division 1 honours from the Royal Drawing Society of Great Britain and Ireland through her affiliation with James Ashton's Adelaide Academy of Arts.

+Later in 1896 she moved to Perth, Western Australia, where she gave private tuition in her studio and established the Perth Art School in the Nicholl's Buildings in Wellington Street, Perth, opposite the Railway Station.
+She also worked at a photographer's studio in St George's Terrace, perhaps as a photo colorist.
+She exhibited in Western Australia including at the West Australian Society of Arts annual exhibitions while continuing to send artworks back to Adelaide for inclusion in the Adelaide Easel Club exhibitions and the Federal exhibitions.

-It took ten years, but in 1906, by then Principal of the Perth Art School, she sailed by the Runic to Paris, and there studied under expatriate Australian Rupert Bunny, developing a great love of French people and culture.
-She exhibited at the "Old Salon" (salon of the Société des Artistes Français), receiving an honorable mention for her painting Toilette for the Bride.
-She returned to Australia in 1914, departing from Liverpool on 27 June on the 'Medic' a White Star line Steamship, bound for the Cape and Australia.
+It took ten years, but in 1906 she sailed by the Runic to Paris, and there studied under expatriate Australian Rupert Bunny, developing a great love of French people and culture.
+She exhibited at the "Old Salon" (salon of the Société des Artistes Français), receiving an honourable mention for her painting Toilette for the Bride (now held by the Queen Adelaide Club in Adelaide).
+While in France, Marie maintained her connection with Australia and in 1909 she was elected to the Art Society of NSW.

+She returned to Australia in 1914, departing from Liverpool on 27 June aboard Medic, a White Star line steamship, bound for the Cape and Australia.
 On 3 August Germany declared war on her beloved France.
 Arriving back in Adelaide on 7 August 1914, she declared that if she had known about the outbreak of war, she would have stayed in France.